-That’s awesome, you’ve identified your kink, you’re sticking with it, and you’re all ready to be a submissive, right?
+So you love nothing more than being bent over and spanked senseless on a Sunday afternoon, hm?
+That’s awesome, you’ve identified your role, you’re sticking with it, and you’re all ready to be a submissive, right?

-Now, with all that said… bend over.
+Now, with all this said… bend over.